z-ng/Parallel/ray_tracing/checkerboard/README.md

     ./a.out
     display image.ppm

-  This should produce a gif like the one below.
+  This should produce an image like the one below.

   ![Ray tracing image](https://raw.githubusercontent.com/z-ng/Parallel_Computing/main/ray_tracing/checkerboard/image.png)